 If there is bullying on the bus, it may be happening in school as well.
 The school should always therefore be involved in dealing with any bullying incident.
-The Beyond Bullying website is also available for more information; www.beyondbullying.com students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
+The Beyond Bullying website is also available for more information; www.beyondbullying.com

+This leaflet aims to give advice and information to students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
+Other leaflets in this series, available on request, include: